 Scavenging gas treatment of melts, whereby an injector which is submerged in the melt rotates and the scavenging gas (usually an inert gas) is distributed in the melt in small bubbles.
 Rotary degassing or impeller degassing is mainly used for the purification and hydrogen degassing of aluminum melts (see Hydrogen solubility).

-Rotary degassing devices (impeller devices) are suitable for scavenging gas treatments in the crucible or in the ladle between the furnace and casting location; the basic design follows Figure 1; a rotary degassing device is shown in Figure 2.
+Rotary degassing devices (impeller devices) are suitable for scavenging gas treatments in the crucible or in the ladle between the furnace and casting location; the basic design follows Fig. 1, (Foseco Foundry Division Vesuvius GmbH); a rotary degassing device is shown in Fig. 2.
 The device is placed on the crucible or treatment container or, if it is designed as a free-standing device, the rotor goes into the ladle below it (impeller station).
-Through the vertical hollow shaft and the rotor on the lower end of the shaft, the scavenging gas is blown into the melt and - unlike in lance degassing - is distributed in extremely small bubbles (Figure 3).
-The fine bubbles are mixed intensively with the melt by the rotation of the impeller (Figure 4).
+Through the vertical hollow shaft and the rotor on the lower end of the shaft, the scavenging gas is blown into the melt and - unlike in lance degassing - is distributed in extremely small bubbles (Fig. 3).
+The fine bubbles are mixed intensively with the melt by the rotation of the impeller (Fig. 4).
 The specially shaped rotor ensures fine distribution.
 The rotor and shaft are usually made of graphite.
-Examples of rotor shafts and heads are shown in Figure 5.
+Examples of rotor shafts and heads are shown in Fig. 5.

 The smaller and more frequent the scavenging bubbles, the better the melt can be degassed and also freed from (mainly oxidic) impurities.
 Video 1 shows the formation of fine bubbles in a test in water.
 The melt is homogenized at the same time.
 This means that a rotary degassing device does not just serve the degassing process but also, when operated correctly, the removal of oxides which remain on the surface with the baffle plate (sword).